The underpinnings of my work are a series of a systematic reviews that identify gaps in evidence.

 Cited by the Surgeon General and Healthy People 2020, this systematic review updated a 2001 review and provides strong evidence that there are large disparities in tobacco use for LGB compared to heterosexual people.

-Building off this work, my colleagues and I have critiqued the Institute of Medicine's report on LGBT health for ignoring the evidence of tobacco disparities (in AJPH), shown the first results by sexual orientation from a southern state's BRFSS (in AJPH), identified disparities using a community sample for West Virginia (in IJERPH), and identified disparities using probability sampling in 10 states (in AJPM).
+Building off this work, my colleagues and I have critiqued the Institute of Medicine's report on LGBT health for ignoring the evidence of tobacco disparities (in AJPH), shown the first results by sexual orientation from a southern state's BRFSS (in AJPH), delved deeper into that state's BRFSS (in IJERPH), identified disparities using a community sample for West Virginia (in IJERPH), identified disparities using probability sampling in 10 states (in AJPM), identified differences across sexual orientation domains (in AJPM), and identified disparities in lung cancer screening utilization (in CCC).

 My colleague John Blosnich led a systematic review identifying what we know about why these disparities exist.

-I have since worked to examine additional explanations including smoking in LGBT movies (in TC), tobacco coverage in LGBT blogs (in LGBT Health), the role of tobacco retailer density (in NTR), and the role of point-of-sale tobacco marketing (in IJERPH).
+I have since worked to examine additional explanations including smoking in LGBT movies (in TC), tobacco coverage in LGBT blogs (in LGBT Health), the role of tobacco retailer density (in NTR), the role of point-of-sale tobacco marketing (in IJERPH), and the role of sexual orientation discrimination (in NTR).

 Intervening on Disparities